riboviz/workshop-2021-07-02/RiboVizHandsOnWalkthrough.md

         	0
 ```

 Here we have specified that we want `script` and `exit` fields from the log relating to the invocation of a process that had the name `cutAdapters (WTnone)`.
-We are shown command used to invoke the `cutadapt` tool with the parameters that were passed to it, and its exit code, which is 0 as `cutadapt` completed successfully.
+We are shown the command used to invoke the `cutadapt` tool with the parameters that were passed to it, and its exit code, which is 0 as `cutadapt` completed successfully.

 We can also browse any output and error messages printed by `cutadapt` when it ran, by asking for the `stdout` and `stderr` fields from the log: